MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 Third: It is not just a course that you learn, Mohamed Radwan’s goal is to build a community for DevOps Professionals, so of course it will help you a lot, including building a network of relations from all countries, and this will help you transfer experiences from and to everyone, and it will also open up job opportunities for you, so I advise everyone and recommend the course very much to them and also I hope that everyone makes an effort to get the maximum benefit from the course.

-Fourth: Having a stack overflow will help you very much in solving any problem you face, which is a great asset to have anywhere.
+Fourth: Having a Q&A Platform will help you very much in solving any problem you face, which is a great asset to have anywhere.